uva-engineering-decision-analysis/class_notes/Session_13.md

   * Temperature variations around the long-run average are assumed to be *identically distributed*.
 This assumption rules out the possibility that variance is, say, greater when temperatures are higher than when they are lower.

 ![43](Picturs/pic_43.png)
 In the above graph, this above assumption is not supportive.
-You are underestimating the risk of very high temperature.
-Systematically, you are underestimating the probability of the very large loss.
+You are underestimating the risk of a very high temperature.
+Systematically, you are underestimating the probability of a very large loss.
 It will lead to the wrong recommendation.

 ![44](Picturs/pic_44.png)

 This graph shows that for each amount of the loss what is the probability of getting that amount of the damage of loss.
-It is the summery picture of tail risk.
+It is the summary picture of tail risk.
 It is not the probability of each level; it is the probability of exceeding any given total loss level.

 And others.